 In October 2015, ASPIRE2025 researchers were awarded funding by the Health Research Council to initiate a new cohort of the New Zealand arm of the International Tobacco Control Policy Evaluation Project (the NZ-ITC Project).
-The NZ-ITC Project represents a major enhancement to NZ tobacco control research and will help provide evidence to inform policy and strategy development for Smokefree 2025 (SF 2025).
-The project will add to evidence developed in a previous HRC-funded study led by Professor Nick Wilson from 2006-2010 and is part of a highly successful and influential international collaborative study led by the University of Waterloo in Canada.
+The NZ-ITC Project aims to provide evidence to inform policy and strategy development for the Smokefree Aotearoa 2025 goal.
+The project adds to evidence developed in a previous HRC-funded NZ ITC study led by Professor Nick Wilson from 2006-2010 and is part of a highly successful and influential international collaborative study led by the University of Waterloo in Canada.

 What is the International Tobacco Control Policy Evaluation Project (ITC Project)?

-The ITC Project is a transdisciplinary collaboration of over 150 researchers across 28 countries.
-The dual mission of the ITC Project is to predict and understand the factors that are responsible for tobacco use in each of the 28 countries, and to conduct rigorous evaluation of the psychosocial and behavioural effects of national level tobacco control policies of the WHO Framework Convention on Tobacco Control (FCTC), the first-ever international treaty on health, as they are implemented in the 28 countries.
+The ITC Project is a transdisciplinary collaboration of over 150 researchers across 29 countries.
+The dual mission of the ITC Project is to predict and understand the factors that are responsible for tobacco use in each of the 29 countries, and to conduct rigorous evaluation of the psychosocial and behavioural effects of national level tobacco control policies of the WHO Framework Convention on Tobacco Control (FCTC), the first-ever international treaty on health, as they are implemented in the participating countries.

 In all, the ITC Project has conducted prospective cohort surveys of tobacco use to evaluate FCTC policies in countries inhabited by >50% of the world’s population, >60% of the world’s smokers, and >70% of the world’s tobacco users and is playing a leading role in establishing the evidence base for the FCTC and for other tobacco control policies and regulations.
 The ITC Project is the only research project in the world that focuses explicitly on measuring and understanding the population-level impact of the FCTC and tobacco control policies and regulations more generally.